mignon-p/A2JoystickAdapter/README.md

 I found it necessary to remove the hex screws from the DE-9 connector, because they prevented it from mating with the connector on the Apple IIe.

+## Ordering the Board

+You can order this board [directly from OSH Park][40] without needing to upload anything.

+If you want to modify the design, the source is provided in [KiCad][83] format.

 ## License